 A financial asset measured at amortized cost is initially recognized at fair value plus transaction costs directly attributable to the asset.
 After initial recognition, the carrying amount of the financial asset measured at amortized cost is determined using the effective interest method, net of impairment loss, if necessary.
-Cash and cash equivalents are classified as financial assets at amortized costs.
+The Corporation does not have any financial assets classified at amortized cost.